web-infra-dev/modern.js/packages/builder/builder-doc/docs/en/config/tools/rspack.md

 - **Type:** `(name: string) => void`

-Remove the internal webpack plugin, the parameter is the `constructor.name` of the plugin.
+Remove the internal Rspack plugin, the parameter is the `constructor.name` of the plugin.

 For example, remove the internal [webpack-bundle-analyzer](https://github.com/webpack-contrib/webpack-bundle-analyzer):